joomla/accessibility/custom-elements-docs/widget-tooltip.md

 ## Guidance

 * Tooltips are attached to an element and appear when the element is hovered over
-* The show and hide delays of a tooltip may vary depending on the need, but the default is 200ms to show and 0ms to hide
-* Tooltips cannot be interacted with.

 ## Code patterns for Joomla and Joomla extension